jtwwang/hanabi/README.md

 # A Cooperative Agent for Hanabi

-This is a research project created by Lorenzo Mambretti, Justin Wang, Daniel Loran, Aron Sarmasi and Victoria Salova.
+This is a research project directed by Lorenzo Mambretti and Justin Wang, with the contributions of Daniel Loran, Aron Sarmasi and Victoria Salova.

 We provide a set of scripts, agents, and models that are used in the attempt to solve the ad-hoc challenge purposed by Nolan Bard et al. in the paper [The Hanabi Challenge: A New Frontier for AI Research]( https://arxiv.org/abs/1902.00506).
 These scripts are built on top of the hanabi\_learning\_environment provided by Google Deepmind.